Child Protection Policy

 We will seek to safeguard children and young people by:

-- sharing information about child protection and safe working practice with children, parents, staff and volunteers
+sharing information about child protection and safe working practice with children, parents and volunteers

-- providing effective management for staff and volunteers through supervision, support and training.
+providing effective management for volunteers through supervision, support and training.

 We will review this policy each year in line with NSPCC guidance or sooner in light of any changes in legislation or guidance.